BBj-Plugins/BBjImageManager/README.md

 ![ImageManagerTitlebar](https://raw.githubusercontent.com/BBj-Plugins/ImageManager/master/docs/screenshots/ImageManagerTitlebar.PNG)

  ## Usage
-They are 3 ways to get images in the ImageManager while it is running. <br>
+They are 3 ways to get images in the ImageManager while it is running.
 You can also use setImages so the ImageManager allready opens with Images.

 - Drag and Drop